andrew-werdna/DockerMeanSetup/README.md

 ------------

 When you exec into the running nodeapp container, you will land in your mount folder.
-Just run `express .` and [express-generator](https://expressjs.com/en/starter/generator.html) will output the scaffolding for an easy start
+Just run `express [options] .` and [express-generator](https://expressjs.com/en/starter/generator.html) will output the scaffolding for an easy start